Combining Changes and Conflict Resolution

 Abort

 The Abort button is visible for almost all steps.
-It will indicate whether you are aborting a rebase or a merge commit.
+It indicates whether you are aborting a rebase or a merge commit.

 Click and confirm this button to stop the combining process and undo all of the changes up to this point.
 In other words, the status is reset to the point before starting this process.